-Morganite emphasizes clarity, color, depth and brightness, while Moissanite and Diamonds focus on brilliance and clarity.
-If you’re looking for a enchanting gem stone for an engagement ring, then Morganite is the choice for you.
+Morganite emphasizes clarity, color, depth, and brightness, while Moissanite and Diamonds focus on brilliance and clarity.
+If you’re looking for an enchanting gemstone for an engagement ring, then Morganite is the choice for you.
 But if you want even more clarity, you may want to go with a Moissanite or a diamond.
-Its warm overtones make Morganite engagement rings an ideal alternative for Missanite.
+Its warm overtones make Morganite engagement rings an ideal alternative for Moissanite.
 Moreover, their durability and affordability make Morganite rings a great candidate for daily wear.

 Morganite’s color range includes pink, rose, peach, and salmon.
 Most desirable are the pink and rose tints.

 Morganite is a Type2 gemstone, which means they are usually found with few inclusions.
 Most of the morganite rings are eye clean with no visible inclusions.

 A combination of high hardness, durability, clarity, and tender color makes Morganite rings very valuable.
 In terms of hardness, we’ve broken down each stone on the Mohs Scale:

 The gem is almost always heat-treated to improve the pink color.
 The treatment is not detectable.
 Heat drives off the yellow or orange tinge, leaving a purer and more attractive pink.
 The resulting color is stable and pure with lifetime durability.